githubanub/e2b_edps_convert/replit.md

 ## Deployment Strategy

-### Local Development
+### Local Development Only
-- Configuration loaded from environment variables or defaults
-- File-based statistics storage
+- Simplified local-only deployment
+- No cloud dependencies or configurations required
-- Local Streamlit server deployment
+- Local Streamlit server deployment with built-in AI pattern matching

-### Azure Cloud Deployment
-- **Detection**: Automatic Azure environment detection via `WEBSITE_SITE_NAME`
-- **Configuration**: Azure App Service environment variables
-- **Scaling**: Azure App Service Plan with horizontal scaling
-- **Security**: Azure Key Vault for sensitive configuration
-- **Monitoring**: Azure Application Insights integration

-### Infrastructure Components
-- **Azure OpenAI Service**: GPT-4 model deployment for AI analysis
-- **Azure Form Recognizer**: Document intelligence capabilities
-- **Azure App Service**: Streamlit application hosting
-- **Azure AI Studio**: ML workspace for advanced analytics

-The application is designed to handle both development and production environments seamlessly, with automatic configuration switching based on the deployment context.
+- File-based session management for masked XML storage

+The application now runs entirely locally without any external service dependencies, making it simpler to deploy and maintain while focusing on the core PII detection and masking functionality.